Hicarix® Badge & App Hicarix mark

 Handcrafted by One Person Behind the Scenes

-Hicarix is a handmade product created entirely by one person — from concept and design to programming, circuit board, case, app development, packaging, and even this website.
-Each unit is carefully hand-soldered and assembled with care.
+Hicarix is a handmade product created entirely by a single developer, from the initial concept and design to the firmware, circuit board, enclosure, mobile apps, packaging, this website, and even the shopping cart system.
+Each unit is carefully assembled and soldered by hand.

 地元の岡山で「こういう物を3000円台で売ろうと考えているんだけどどうかな?」と色々な人に聞いてリサーチすることにした。しかし「たぶん何かには使えると思う」「500円でもいらない」「売れないと思う」「高い」と散々なものだった。あまりに評判が悪かったのでだんだんと不安になってしまう。